SvenMichaelKlose/tre/README.md

 compile and execute.
 If no file was specified, it'll prompt you for expressions to execute.

-## History

-tré started as a Lisp interpreter written in C in 2005 and makes JS and PHP code since 2008.
-2013 is has been moved to Steel Bank Common Lisp.
-That's why you might find eerie code in some places.

 ## VIM syntax file

 While booting the environment tré generates a syntax file for VIM named